top of page

 The #1 Aquarium Mistake I See: Overfeeding

-If you’ve ever dealt with cloudy water, biofilm, algae, or sudden ammonia, the first question I always ask is simple:
+If you’ve ever dealt with cloudy water, biofilm, algae, or sudden ammonia spikes, the first question I always ask is simple:

 How much are you feeding?

 In this short video, I walk through a real 20-gallon long aquarium that developed an ammonia spike due to overfeeding.
-Nothing dramatic happened overnight, this was a slow buildup that happens in many home aquariums without people realizing it.
+Nothing dramatic happened overnight; it was a slow buildup that occurs in many home aquariums without people realizing it.

-• Ammonia rose, and biofilm appeared on plants and surfaces
+• Ammonia levels rose, and biofilm appeared on plants and surfaces.

-• Only light, targeted substrate vacuuming where fish rest
+• Only light, targeted substrate vacuuming was done where fish rest.

 Within a short time: